Whether we realize it or not, social proof affects all of us.

 Brands will be looking for ways outside of social media and paid ad campaigns to showcase their products and services.
 They’ll find that activating user-generated campaigns through their own customers and highlighting buyers through social proof on their website will have a higher ROI than retargeting ads through social media.

-2. Consumer trust in media (and institutions) is steadily declining
+2. Consumer trust in media is steadily declining

 After the 2016 election cycle and the numerous reports of fake news spread via social media, it is no surprise that people have lost a great deal of trust in the media.